auberonedu/centroid-finder/options.md

-## Video Library Options for Java
+## Video Library Options for Java:
 --------------------------------------------------------------------------------------------------------------------------

 # JavaCV

-- Pros:
+Pros:
 * Can handle a wide range of video formats and operations.

 * Actively maintained and widely used in computer vision projects.

 * Can extract frame data, read metadata, and even do live video capture.

-- Cons:
+Cons:
 * Can be a bit complex to set up with native dependencies.

 * The API is low-level, so it takes more effort to do basic things.